Posted on 26th June 2019 at 10:23

 This differs from so-called round table negotiations because of the manner in which the discussions are conducted.
 There is none of the point scoring involved in traditional negotiations.
 The parties and their lawyers do not engage in positional negotiations, but instead work in a cooperative and collaborative way together.
 The atmosphere is relatively informal.
 The parties and the lawyers all address each other using their first names.
 I have even been known to take off my tie on occasions.

-In most cases, the parties can reach an agreement with the help of the lawyers in these meetings and the collaborative lawyers will then seek a financial consent order from the court reflecting the agreement so that the parties then have a legally binding deal.
+In most cases, the parties can reach an agreement with the help of the lawyers in these meetings.
+The collaborative lawyers will then seek a financial consent order from the court reflecting the agreement so that the parties then have a legally binding deal.

 Collaborative negotiations take place outside court proceedings and therefore, they can progress at a speed which is suitable for the parties.
 This may be much faster or, where appropriate, much slower than court proceedings.
 Using alternatives to court such as collaborative process or other alternatives such as mediation, arbitration or negotiation are the obvious solution to the problem of court delays.